mikest/halyard/README.md

-# Fast Verlet Rope Library
+# Halyard: A Fast Verlet Rope Library

 A high-performance, cross-platform rope simulation library using the Verlet integration method.
 For when you need rope, and you need it quickly.